andrewhnberry/andrewhnberry.github.io/_posts/2020-04-14-Media-Bias-w:-NLP-&-Topic-Modeling.md

 ---
 layout: post
 title:  "02-Can LDA modeling techniques and sentiment analysis be used determine media bias?"
-excerpt: "I had the bold idea to perform an unsupervised machine learning method to find clusters of different topics in my corpus, to which I would then perform a sentiment analysis and subjectivity analysis to see if that would provide with any interesting insights."
+excerpt: "I had the bold idea to perform an unsupervised machine learning method to find clusters of different topics in my corpus, to which I would then perform a sentiment analysis and subjectivity analysis to see if that would provide me with any interesting insights. "
 date:   2020-04-14 23:34:00
 tags: [nlp, python, projects, Data Science]
 categories: [nlp, Data Science]